b00rg/chrome-markdown/README.md

 # chrome-markdown
-A google chrome extension for copying the information on a website to markdown
+A google chrome extension for parsing html to markdown on a website.